harishrathor/form-generator/README.md

         },
         "afterFetchFn": { /* callback which will be called after fetching options.
         Arguments: (...your arguments, {
-                        term: string,
+                        searchTerm: string,
                         fieldCode: string,
                         formCode: string,
                         response: any (response from server or returned data from 'fetchFn') })
         Desired Return type:
         {
-            optoins:[...array of options (explained in previous point.)]
+            options:[...array of options (explained in previous point.)]
         }
         */
           "name": "postFetchACS", // any name defined in "handlerFnOwner"